 Slightly Lighter Chicken Katsu and Asian Slaw

 A play on the traditional Japanese dish, this chicken katsu and Asian slaw recipe from Stuck in the Kitchen is guaranteed to get you out of a weeknight meal rut.
 Think crunchy baked chicken served with a thick, sweet sauce and sesame seeds, paired with homemade Asian slaw.
-Create the slaw by combining classic Japanese flavors like rice vinegar, sesame oil, edamame, cabbage, carrots, and more.
+Create the slaw by combining classic Japanese flavors like rice vinegar, sesame oil, edamame beans, cabbage, carrots, and more.
 Serve over seasoned sushi rice to complete the meal.

-Amy Stafford from A Healthy Life for Me says you’ll want to put this chicken piccata recipe in your dinner rotation ASAP.
-Chicken piccata is an Italian favorite that doesn’t require much to execute, and this Paleo recipe is gluten- and grain-free, so it fits into most healthy diets.
+Amy Stafford from A Healthy Life For Me says you’ll want to put this chicken piccata recipe in your dinner rotation ASAP.
+Chicken Piccata is an Italian favorite that doesn’t require much to execute, and this Paleo recipe is gluten- and grain-free, so it fits into most healthy diets.
 Season thin chicken breasts and coat with almond flour before heating in a skillet and transferring to the oven.
 Serve with capers and lemon to obtain the traditional Italian flavors.

-Roasted Root Vegetable Salad and Chicken With a Creamy Honey Mustard Vinaigrette
+Roasted Root Vegetable Salad and Chicken with a Creamy Honey Mustard Vinaigrette

 Perfect for a busy weeknight, this vegetable salad and chicken recipe from Spoon Fork Bacon is savory and light.
-Season your chicken breasts, and sear in a skillet before placing in a pan and setting in the oven to bake.
+Season your chicken breasts, and sear in a skillet before placing in a pan and setting them in the oven to bake.
 The side dish and vinaigrette give the meal most of its flavor.
-Roast up some vegetables, combine with cranberries and watercress, and toss with your homemade honey mustard vinaigrette to pair with the juicy chicken breasts.
+Roast up some vegetables, combine with cranberries and watercress and toss with your homemade honey mustard vinaigrette to pair with the juicy chicken breasts.

 Baked Mozzarella Chicken Rolls

 While it’s no cordon bleu, this mozzarella chicken roll recipe from Pinch of Yum takes its own twist on the stuffed chicken motif.
-Combine spinach, ricotta, and Parmesan cheese, and roll into your chicken breasts.
+Combine spinach, ricotta, and parmesan cheese, and roll into your chicken breasts.
 For that crispy texture on the outside of the chicken, coat the rolls with egg whites and whole wheat bread crumbs.
 Top with sauce, mozzarella, and basil before popping your pan in the oven to bake.
 Another weeknight dinner, sorted.